 While there are a number of ways to fish without downriggers, covered later in the article, 90% of the boats I see on the sound are using these and it’s also my technique of choice when pursuing salmon in the Sound.
 And even if you prefer other techniques, why spend all that money on a boat and not the additional few hundreds dollars on downriggers?

-Downriggers allow you to fish much deeper in the water column via use of a large weighted downrigger ball (typically 8-18 lbs) and release mechanism that attaches to your mainline, but will release when a fish bites, allowing you to fight the fish, completely free of the heavy downrigger ball
+Downriggers allow you to fish much deeper in the water column via use of a large weighted downrigger ball (typically 8-18 lbs) and release mechanism that attaches to your mainline, but will release when a fish bites, allowing you to fight the fish, completely free of the heavy downrigger ball.

 Banking it all the way

-There are two or three basic choices you have in tackling puget sound salmon fishing from the bank.
+There are two or three basic choices you have in tackling Puget Sound salmon fishing from the bank.

 - Fishing from the many publicly accessible beaches around Puget Sound